 For example, if I write a post about 10 Must Have Plugins for Your WordPress Blog, I am also going to link it somewhere to another post I would have written about The Best Way to Prevent Spam Comments.
 I hope this explanation was clear.

-Avoiding these 7 easy to make mistakes is one way to make sure that you create a better blog.
+Avoiding the mistakes mentioned above is one way to make sure that you create a better blog.
 I am no blogging expert by any means but I believe in sharing what works if it can help others to avoid making the same mistakes that I did.

 As a blogger I am still learning to this day.
 I don’t think that there will ever be a point where I can just sit back and think that I know everything there is to know.